Although an art museum, the Albertina also offers a behind-the-scenes look at the lifestyle of the Habsburg dynasty.

 Albert brought his art collection with him, providing the basis for both the name of today’s institution and what we see in the galleries.

-Various inheritances then saw the palace pass to Archduke Carl in 1822, Archduke Albrecht in 1847 and Archduke Friedrich in 1895 (yes, there are a lot of Archdukes in Austrian history).
+Various inheritances then saw the palace pass to Archduke Carl, then Archduke Albrecht, and then Archduke Friedrich (yes, there are a lot of Archdukes in Austrian history).